Program

 Projects

 Participants in this program will partake in organized seminars and workshops to aid the development of their research skills.
-The cornerstone of the program is working on a project with another participant, with close mentoring from a faculty member.
+The cornerstone of the program is working on a project with other participant, with close mentoring from a faculty member.
 These projects will be centered on applied algorithms, but the application fields are quite diverse.
 Possible projects include:

-- Dr. Sean Yaw, Program Director, sean.yaw@montana.edu
+- Dr. Adiesha Liyana Ralalage, Program Director, a.liyanaralalage@montana.edu

 - Dr. Brendan Mumey, Program Co-director, brendan.mumey@montana.edu